kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - many centuries worth of exiles
 - the surrounding societies efforts to isolate, explore, or heal the area

-Character stories might find their conclusion in any one of these aspects.
-The most obvious is the possibility of getting out alive. e.g. by walking to the edge of the map, getting teleported back through the gateway, going into space (via a spaceship, or space elevator), etc. Many other story types could be possible using the other aspects e.g. joining adventurers, trying to heal the land etc.
+Player character stories will find their conclusion in some aspects of this lore, as they attempt to escape their exile alive.

 ### *Theme: Tragedy*
 The overarching story is tragedy.
 The Ancient's are a tragedy.
 Individual exiles are tragedies.

-The core of tragedy is an otherwise admirable person who has a flaw which brings about their downfall.
+The core of tragedy is an otherwise admirable person who either has a flaw or lives in a flawed society which brings about their downfall.
 It involves situations such as these:
 - Pursuing the wrong thing in the right way.
 - Pursuing the right thing in the wrong way.
 - Pursuing one good thing by neglecting another good thing.